ZekiAhmed/InterTechHub/bke_s3_api/README.md

 # Project Title

-This api is stage-3 project. this api is Advanced API with Authentication and Role-Based Access Control (RBAC).
+This api is a stage-3 project.
+It has Advanced API with Authentication and Role-Based Access Control (RBAC).
 Here it is (https://backend-s3.onrender.com/)

 # Getting Started